 The disclosure presents our lending exposure categorized from a risk management perspective and, as such, differs from the loans presentation in Note 15 - Loans in V - Condensed consolidated financial statements - unaudited.
+1 Includes Asset Management and Corporate Center.
+2 Of which CHF 49,145 million, CHF 47,940 million and CHF 48,056 million were secured by financial collateral and mortgages in

-&lt;sup>1 Includes Asset Management and Corporate Center.
-Of which CHF 49,145 million, CHF 47,940 million and CHF 48,056 million were secured by financial collateral and mortgages in 2Q10, 1Q10 and 2Q09, respectively.
-Impaired loans and allowance for loan losses are only based on loans which are not carried at fair value.
-Excludes loans carried at fair value.
+1 Includes Asset Management and Corporate Center.
+2 Of which CHF 49,145 million, CHF 47,940 million and CHF 48,056 million were secured by financial collateral and mortgages in 2Q10, 1Q10 and 2Q09, respectively.
+3 Impaired loans and allowance for Ioan losses are only based on Ioans which are not carried at fair value.
+4 A large portion of Ioans in Investment Banking are carried at fair value.
+The Ioan metrics for Ioans in Investment Banking and Credit Suisse will be included in our Financial Report 2Q10, which will be published on our website and filed with the SEC on or about August 5, 2010.